haroon0x/CliAgent/docs/roadmap.md

-# TheAgent Roadmap
+# CliAgent Roadmap

-A living roadmap for TheAgent: a CLI-first, agentic Python code automation tool.
+A living roadmap for CliAgent: a CLI-first, agentic Python code automation tool.
 This roadmap is designed for open source contributors and users to track progress and suggest new features.

 ---